 You have choices when it comes to the way you want to replace missing teeth.
 For many Philadelphia Dentistry patients, dental bridges are their top choice.
 Less involved than dental implants, but just as effective in completing your smile, dental bridges are reliable, natural-looking, and – most of all – secure.
-Dr. Ken Cirka and Dr. Jessica Meier achieve amazing results when using dental bridges, restoring not only your oral health in appearance and function, but reinvigorating your self-esteem as well.
+Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon and Dr. Stephanie Smith achieve amazing results when using dental bridges, restoring not only your oral health in appearance and function, but reinvigorating your self-esteem as well.

 A dental bridge is named appropriately.
 The restoration bridges the gap between two teeth, eliminating the holes in your smile caused by missing teeth.
 Typically, a bridge is anchored in place with dental crowns.
 The prosthetic tooth is secured in the middle of the bridge, between the crowns, substituting for the teeth you have lost.

 The combination of crown-bridge-crown is seamlessly created so that your dental bridge restoration looks and feels natural.
 A dental bridge restores the function of your smile and makes it whole again.

 The artificial tooth that serves as the replacement for your missing tooth is known as a pontic.
 Once the bridge and crowns have been fitted and constructed to complement your natural teeth and overall smile, everything will be bonded together permanently.
 Your Philly dentist will not be satisfied until the placement of your bridge is precise and comfortable.

 Dental bridges are commonly made from porcelain fused to ceramic.
 The goal for a dental bridge restoration is not just to replace missing teeth, but to strengthen and support teeth while making them look natural in shape, size, and color.